ULHPC/ulhpc-docs/docs/software/computational-chemistry/molecular-dynamics/cp2k.md

 ## Available versions of CP2K in ULHPC
 To check available versions of CP2K at ULHPC type `module spider cp2k`.
-Below it shows list of available versions of CP2K in ULHPC.
+The following list shows the available versions of CP2K in ULHPC.
 ```bash
 chem/CP2K/6.1-foss-2019a
 chem/CP2K/6.1-intel-2018a